monkeyworknet/mc-afk-nuke/README.md

 Installing Binary
 -----------------

-1. Place mc-afk-nuke in any directoy you like (recommend /home/minecraft)
+1. Place /bin/mc-afk-nuke in any directoy you like (recommend /home/minecraft)
 2. Move default-config.json to config.json and edit it as required
 3. Run  ./mc-afk-nuke  with no command options and insure it works (make sure someone is on the server when you execute this)
 4. If it executes properly then setup a crontab to run it on a regular schedule (see schedule example below)